VTM archive

 The bedroom producer, pre-social

-In 2026 it's hard to remember how strange it was, in 2004, for a fifteen-year-old girl to be writing and finishing original dance music at home.
+In 2026 it's hard to remember how strange it was, in 2004, for a sixteen-year-old girl to be writing and finishing original dance music at home.
 The tools were there.
 FL Studio (then FruityLoops) cost a one-time fee, sample packs circulated in zip files, a cheap audio interface plus a borrowed MIDI keyboard got you a real studio.
 But the community around those tools was mostly older, mostly male, mostly European, and not designed for a kid in Virginia.

 Where VTM fits